cloudfoundry/eirini/README.md

 It uses the diego abstractions -- LRPs and Tasks -- in order to support generic orchestrators.

+An experimental BOSH release for this is available at https://github.com/andrew-edgar/cube-release

 # y tho, y?

 Partly a fun experiment, partly a proof of concept.
 Scheduling is increasingly